rlite/rlite/README.md

 * **rinaperf**, a multi-threaded client/server application for network throughput and latency performance measurement.
-Use `rinaperf -h` to see the available commmands.
+Use `rinaperf -h` to see the available commands.
 This program is described in section 7.3.
 * **rina-echo-async**, a single-threaded client/server application
                        implementing a echo service using only